tbocek/dvorak/README.md

 ## Keyboard remapping with dvorak that works reliably with Wayland - make ctrl-c ctrl-c again (and not ctrl-i)

 X11's XGrabKey() works partially with some application but not with others (e.g., gedit is not working).
 Since XGrabKey() is an X11 function with some support in Wayland, I was looking for a more stable solution.
 After a quick look to this [repo](https://github.com/kentonv/dvorak-qwerty), I saw that Kenton added a systemtap script to implement the mapping.
 It scared me a bit to follow the systemtap path, so I implemented an other solution based on /dev/uinput.
 The idea is to read /dev/input, grab keys with EVIOCGRAB, create a virtual device that can emit the keys and pass the keys from /dev/input to /dev/uinput.
-If L-CTRL, L-ALT, L-WIN is pressed it will map the keys back to "Qwerty".
+If L-CTRL, R-CTRL, L-ALT, L-WIN, CAPSLOCK is pressed it will map the keys back to "Qwerty".

 This program is tested with Arch and Ubuntu, and Kenton Varda reported that it also works with Chrome OS.